jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 See [Marvel Required](#wiki_marvel_required_.28equipment.29)

 # Omega Machine Components
 These are four different One of a Kind Equipment that have the same name.
 Unlike characters, Equipment are not unique so you can have any number with same name in play at the same time.
-Because these have the (Hammer) symbol, you must have a face-up character with in order to play them.
+Because these have the (H.A.M.M.E.R.) symbol, you must have a face-up character with in order to play them.

 See also: [Machine](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_machine)